Waikato Pathways College

 - Focus on Communication and Fluency

-- Focus on Reading and Writing
+- Focus on Listening and Reading

 International Study Groups

 Study programmes are customised for visiting international groups and combine English with almost any other activity or specialist area, according to academic, professional or vocational need.
 Programmes run for a minimum of two weeks (students must be 16 years or older).
-Groups and Study Tour programmes are held in Hamilton and include the following: English plus Specialised Training (based on any of the degree programmes at the University of Waikato); English and New Zealand Life and Culture (offering a choice of activities and weekend trips to Rotorua, Waitomo Caves, snow skiing, horse riding, jet boating, kayaking, hot pools, farm visits, black water rafting); English for University preparation (experience of life at the University of Waikato Hamilton campus, including meeting students and staff, and attending university lectures); English and International Business (lectures on international business at the Waikato Management School, for students with at least an upper intermediate level of English).
+Groups and Study Tour programmes are held in Hamilton and include the following: English plus Specialised Training (based on any of the degree programmes at the University of Waikato); English and New Zealand Life and Culture (offering a choice of activities and weekend trips to Rotorua, Waitomo Caves, snow skiing, horse riding, jet boating, kayaking, hot pools, farm visits, black water rafting); English with a University Focus (experience of life at the University of Waikato Hamilton campus, including meeting students and staff, and attending university lectures); English and International Business Focus (lectures on international business at the Waikato Management School, for students with at least an upper intermediate level of English).

 Certificate of Attainment in Foundation Studies